|Capital City||Santo Domingo|

 Temperatures in the Dominican Republic range from 18 to 25°C between December and May, and 24 and 35°C between June and November, with July and August the hottest months.

 June to November, the official hurricane season, sees the heaviest rainfall and occasional tropical storms.
 (If you do depart during hurricane season, book late to avoid turbulent weather and get a cheaper deal.)

 The peak season is Dec–Feb, so a great time to schedule family holidays is March–May, when there are fewer visitors but the weather is still gorgeous.

-Flights from the UK to the Domincan Republic take around 10hrs and the time difference is GMT-4 or -5, so be prepared for jetlag.
+Flights from the UK to the Dominican Republic – Puerto Plata, Punta Cana International/Higuey Airport or Santo Domingo Airport (SDQ) – take around 10 hours and the time difference is GMT-4 or -5, so be prepared for jetlag.

-Expect to pay from £30 to £100 a night for a hotel room.
-Package family holiday deals tend to be the best means of experiencing the Dominican Republic, with prices starting at around £300 for seven days at an all-inclusive resort, rising to around £900 for two weeks in peak season.
+Package family holiday deals tend to be the best means of experiencing the Dominican Republic with kids, with prices starting at around £300 for seven days at an all-inclusive resort, rising to around £900 for two weeks in peak season.
+Otherwise, expect to pay from £30 to £100 a night for a hotel room.

 The UK's biggest family holiday site.
 We offer exciting, hand-picked family holidays and breaks to family friendly places in the UK and abroad.